 - 1/2 cup sliced black olives

-- 24 ounce jar marinara, no sugar added
+- 24 ounce jar of marinara sauce, no sugar added

 - 1 tablespoon freshly chopped basil